puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 Entity field selection is an optional capability to ensure that only certain fields are returned in a response.

-For a basic query, if you don't provide any entity fields all data gets returned.
-However this can be be inefficient for both the database and the network to do this.
-By providing an entity field however, you can reduce what fields are returned.
+For a basic query, if you don't provide any entity fields, all data gets returned.
+However this can be inefficient for both the database and the network.
+Providing an entity field reduces the number of fields in the response.

-The entity field section of a query, can contain a number of field names separated by a comma:
+The entity field section of a query can contain a number of field names separated by a comma:

     entity[field1, field2, field3] {}